Saudi Arabia has 'green vision' at COP27, critics unmoved

 Among the Saudi announcements, there were plans to set up a regional center to “advance emissions reductions” and one to host a regional climate week ahead of next year’s COP meeting.

-There’s also a plan for 13 renewable energy projects with a total generating capacity of 11.4 gigawatts, though experts said that’s a step back from numbers announced in previous years.
+Saudi Arabia is also set to build 13 renewable energy projects with a total generating capacity of 11.4 gigawatts, though experts said that’s a step back from numbers announced in previous years.

 Once they’re up and running, the new energy projects will cut carbon dioxide emissions by about 20 million tons a year.